Parici75/latentspace-explorer/README.md

 </div>

 ----------------
-[`latentspace-explorer`](https://github.com/Parici75/latentspace-explorer) is a toolbox based on [Dash](https://plotly.com/dash/) that let you easily dive into multivariate data.
+[`latentspace-explorer`](https://github.com/Parici75/latentspace-explorer) is a data analysis toolbox based on [Dash](https://plotly.com/dash/) that let you easily dive into multivariate data.

 ![latentspaceexplorer-demo](docs/assets/latentspaceexplorer-demo.gif)

-The library was designed as a user-friendly tool for carrying out interactive exploratory data analysis of multidimensional dataset.

 Data exploration in Jupyter notebooks can be tedious and lead to a pile of endless variations of statistical visualization plots.

-`latentspace-explorer` combines dimensionality reduction, probability density estimation, and clustering techniques to enable deep exploration of multivariate datasets across different facets.
+`latentspace-explorer` was designed as a user-friendly tool for carrying out interactive exploratory data analysis of multidimensional dataset.
+It combines dimensionality reduction, probability density estimation, and clustering techniques to enable deep exploration of multivariate datasets across different facets.

 Documentation
 -
-Features and workflow example can be found in the [documentation](https://parici75.github.io/latentspace-explorer).
+Features and workflow examples can be found in the [documentation](https://parici75.github.io/latentspace-explorer).

 Getting started with `latentspace-explorer` on your data -
 Dash being [stateless](https://dash.plotly.com/sharing-data-between-callbacks), `latentspace-explorer` uses [Redis](https://redis.io/solutions/caching/) as a caching backend to persist user's data across callbacks.

-To start a `Redis` database locally in a Docker container, run:
+To start a `Redis` database locally in a `Docker` container, run:

 ```bash
 make start-redis